How to Spot a UTI in an Elderly Parent: A Caregiver's Perspective

 HEALTH

-5/20/20255 min read
+5/20/202510 min read

 An Almost Deadly Summer

-Why You Need to Act Fast
+Why You Need to Act Fast If You Suspect a UTI

-• UTIs are responsible for around 25% of all geriatric hospitalizations, according to a study by C Dutta published by the National Institutes of Health (NIH).
+• UTIs are responsible for around 25% of all geriatric hospitalizations, according to a study by C. Dutta published by the National Institutes of Health (NIH).

 • 33% of functionally dependent geriatric patients with UTIs died during their hospital stay, according to a study conducted by the Annals of Translational Medicine